 The NCSS Challenge is a programming competition open to all school students and teachers.
-The Grok Learning team have been running coding competitions like the challenge for over 12 years.
+The Grok Academy team have been running coding competitions like the challenge for over 12 years.

 The NCSS Challenge is unlike any other programming competition.
 We’ll teach you how to program as we go along, rather than expecting you to be an expert already.
 If you’re a seasoned coder, we have something for you too – the problems range from relatively simple to mind-bendingly hard.

 Starting on Thursday 13th July, 2023 and running for about 5 weeks, we will release notes and problems containing the information you will need to complete the week's programming challenges.

 Programming (also known as coding) is how sites like Facebook and apps like Instagram are made.
 Knowing how to program is like having a computing super power.